 1. The Global Financial Crisis

-In many ways the world is still recovering from the impact of the 2008 global financial crisis and the policy decisions resulting from it.
-The biggest crisis since the Great Depression, its roots lay in a US debt-fueled home purchase binge, which led to a spike in house prices.
+In many ways, the world is still recovering from the impact of the global financial crisis of 2008–9 and the policy decisions resulting from it.
+It was the biggest crisis since the Great Depression, and its roots lay in a U.S. debt-fueled home-purchase binge, which led to a spike in house prices.

-At the same time, US lenders relaxed their lending standards, approving mortgages without requiring proof of assets or income.
-A critical flaw in the thinking behind these loans—and the complex securities1 related to them—was the assumption that house prices would not fall.
+At the same time, U.S. lenders relaxed their lending standards, such as approving mortgages without requiring proof of assets or income.
+A critical flaw in the thinking behind these loans—and the complex securities related to them—was the assumption that house prices would not fall.

-The financial system started to crumble under the weight of these low-quality loans and many flagship financial services companies went bankrupt, or were sold at distressed prices.
-The bear market that resulted lasted 17 months, with the S&P 500 Index losing more than half its value in dollar terms.
+The financial system started to crumble under the weight of these low-quality loans (creating so-called subprime mortgages), and many flagship financial services companies went bankrupt or were sold at distressed prices.
+The bear market that resulted lasted 17 months (October 2007–March 2009), with the S&P 500 Index losing more than half (54%) its value.1

 Unfortunately, there is no warning as to when a bubble will burst.
 Investors can only try to understand when markets appear extended, question all assumptions underpinning market conditions, and adjust for risk appropriately.